awalder/Pathtracer/README.md

 ### Implemented features / TODO list
 - [ ] Bidirectiona pathtracer
 - [ ] Multiple importance sampling
-- [x] Cook-Torrance microfacet model
+- [x] Trowbridge-Reitz microfacet model

 There are many smaller tasks to be done and issues needing fixing but these point the direction for this project.